Get your web analytics right from the start!

 Bear in mind that Google Analytics is crucial if you intend to run an online business.
 With Google Analytics, you can make data-driven decisions to grow your business.

 However, running an online business requires more than website analytics.
 I encourage you to attend online business classes and marketing and sales classes.
 Or watch streaming broadcasts of free online classes at CreativeLive!
-You can also join online courses at Udemy~
+You can also join online courses at Fiverr Learn and Udemy~

 2. Sign In To Google Analytics & Create New Account